LukaszLebioda/JavaScript-TS/README.md

 # node_modules

+~ patch / minor version update allowed (~1.2.3 will match all 1.2.x but not 1.3.x versions),
+^ major version update allowed (^1.2.3 will use releases from 1.2.3 to < 2.0.0),

-npm i / npm install (as dependency) npm install -D / npm install --save-dev (as devDependency) npm install -g (globally)
+npm i / npm install (as dependency) npm install -D / npm install --save-dev (as devDependency) npm install -g (globally) npm install --save-exact (installs the exact version, not ~ or ^),

 # VS code shortcuts